IADZAZ/cipher/README.md

-# cipher
+# Example Mocha Test Harness in JS
-Example Cipher Class with Mocha Testing.
+Example Cipher Class with Mocha Testing

+## Shift Cipher
+Shif Cipher is a class that allows you to encrypt and decrypt a message